 Following briefing and argument, on July 20, 2021, the Commonwealth Court overruled PPL's objections and ordered that PPL submit an Answer to the Treasurer's Complaint.
 That Answer seeks dismissal of all Counts of the Complaint while also raising numerous arguments regarding the subpoena's enforceability as a new matter.
+The Treasurer has also filed a request for partial summary judgment for which oral argument was held on June 23, 2022.
+The parties now await the Court's decision.

-If PPL prevails, the decision could serve as an important check on the ability of auditors to "fish" for owner information not directly relevant to the enforcement of Pennsylvania's own unclaimed property laws.
-Torsella v.
+If PPL ultimately prevails, the decision could serve as an important check on the ability of auditors to "fish" for owner information not directly relevant to the enforcement of Pennsylvania's own unclaimed property laws.
+Garrity v.
 PPL Corp., 272 MD 2019.

 U.S. Supreme Court Asked to Decide Escheat Dispute Between States.
 In response to litigation initiated by Pennsylvania and Wisconsin in federal district court over the priority rules for MoneyGram payments, Delaware has petitioned the Supreme Court of the United States to settle the dispute as a case of original jurisdiction.
+Central to the dispute is whether payments issued by MoneyGram fall within the scope of the federal Disposition of Abandoned Money Orders and Traveler's Checks Act ("FDA"), which subjects certain written instruments to the unclaimed property laws of the state in which they were purchased rather than to the issuer's state of incorporation.
+As MoneyGram's state of incorporation, Delaware will be able to recover unclaimed MoneyGram payments issued anywhere in the country if successful.

-In response, the Court has appointed a Special Master to gather evidence and develop a record for their review.
+In response to Delaware's petition, the Court appointed a Special Master to gather evidence and develop a record for their review.
 On July 23, 2021, the First Interim Report of the Special Master was issued.
-In it, the Special Master recommends that the Court find the MoneyGram payments subject to the escheat laws of the state in which they were purchased rather than to those of Delaware (as the state of incorporation for MoneyGram).
-As of publication, the parties have not responded.
-Once the record is developed, the Justices will decide whether to grant certiorari.
+In it, the Special Master delivered a preliminary loss to Delaware with a recommendation that the Court find MoneyGram payments to be within the scope of the FDA.
+In subsequent briefs, Delaware argues that the MoneyGram checks are third-party bank checks not intended to be subject to the FDA, while the other states involved in the litigation support the Special Master's findings.

+On February 22, 2022, the Court agreed to hear oral argument regarding Delaware's objections to the Special Master Report.
+That argument took place on October 3, 2022.
 Treasury Dep't of the Commonwealth v.
 Delaware State Escheator David Gregor, Case 1:16-cv-00351-JEJ (M.D.
 Pa.
 Feb.
 26, 2016).